F A Q 's

 A: It is a card with an embedded information 'chip' containing personal and/or financial information.
 It was originally conceived in an attempt to make information available faster, easier and more secure.
-Today, chips are in passports, driver licenses, building entry badges, hotel door cards, gate cards, military I.D. cards, and now, a majority of credit and debit cards.
+Chips are now common in passports, driver licenses, building entry badges, hotel door cards, gate cards, military I.D. cards, and now, almost all credit and debit cards.

 Q: What is an RFID chip?

 A: Radio Frequency Identitification chips have the ability to broadcast your personal and financial information wirelessly.
 It can also be used to track your location, which is why chips are very often being implanted into the bodies of pets and children.
 Rumors are that eventually all people will be required to have chips implanted in order to accomodate a cashless economy, eliminating the need for RFID cards.
 Many already do.

 A: A chip contains information.
 For example, when you make a legitimate purchase with an RFID chip card, a 'reader' or terminal sends an interrogating signal, (also called a 'ping') to your chip.
 Almost all RFID chips today broadcast your personal and financial information when pinged at a 13.56 MHz (megahertz) frequency in order for the financial institution to approve or deny the transaction.
 13.56 Mhz is a universal frequency used by stores, banks, and crooks.
 The same frequency is also used by smart phones, like Apple Pay, Google Pay, Android Pay and Samsung Pay, among others.
 This is why 13.56 Mhz is the frequency that SCRAMBLER© protects.